 Eventually, I realized something that made it a little easier to handle: Most people who judge do it because they just don’t know.

 So here’s what I’d like them to understand about me, my son, and ADHD:

 1. It’s not his fault he behaves this way.

-brain works differently than other kids—it’s a neurological issue.
+than other kids — it’s a neurological issue.
 He’s not doing these things on purpose.
 Believe me, if he could have more

 2. It’s not my fault he behaves this way.